 Wheel nuts that are improperly or incorrectly tightened can cause the wheels to become loose or come off.
 The wheel nuts should be tightened with a torque wrench to the proper torque specification after replacing.
 Follow the torque specification supplied by the aftermarket manufacturer when using accessory locking wheel nuts.
-See Capacities and Specifications ⇒ 344 for original equipment wheel nut torque specifications.
+See Capacities and Specifications ⇒ 342 for original equipment wheel nut torque specifications.

 Improperly tightened wheel nuts can lead to brake pulsation and rotor damage.
 To avoid expensive brake repairs, evenly tighten the wheel nuts in the proper sequence and to the proper torque specification.
-See Capacities and Specifications \$\display\$ 344 for the wheel nut torque specification.
+See Capacities and Specifications ⇒ 342 for the wheel nut torque specification.

-- Tighten the wheel nuts firmly in a crisscross sequence, as shown. - Lower the jack all the way and remove the jack from under the vehicle. - 19.
+- Tighten the wheel nuts firmly in a crisscross sequence, as shown. - Lower the jack all the way and remove the jack from under the vehicle. - 16.
 Tighten the wheel nuts firmly with the wheel wrench.

-When reinstalling the wheel cover or center cap on the full-size tire, tighten all five plastic caps hand snug, then tighten them with the wheel wrench an additional one-quarter turn.
+When reinstalling the wheel cover or center cap on the full-size tire, tighten all six plastic caps hand snug with the aid of the wheel wrench and tighten them with the wheel wrench an additional one-quarter of a turn.